masukomi/JekyllMail/README.md

 It all depends on how your server is configured.
 It's probably best to use something other than "jekyllmail" though.

-## Cron Jobs ##
+## Wiring Things up ##
-You need to schedule two tasks to run regularly: JekyllMail itself, and a script to kick-off the generation of new HTML files once JekyllMail has done its job and commited the new files to your blog's git repo.
+You need to schedule a cronjob to run regularly to kick of JekyllMail and check for new e-mails.

-There are a variety of ways to accomplish this.
-The simplest way is probably to create a shell script.

-To kick of JekyllMail it might look something like this:
+To kick of JekyllMail you'll want a script that looks something like this.
+You can use the `run_jekyllmail.sh` file that comes with JekyllMail as a template.

 	#!/bin/sh
 	cd /full/path/to/jekyllmail
 	bundle exec ruby jekyllmail.rb

-To kick off the generation of the new HTML you'll need a second script like this:
+Save the file anywhere that isn't served up to the public, make it executable, and add a new line to your [crontab](http://crontab.org/) to run it every five minutes or so.
+This is an example crontab line to do this

+	4,9,14,19,24,29,34,39,44,49,54,59    *    *    *    * /home/my_username/jekyllmail_repo/run_jekyllmail.sh

+When JekyllMail finds something it will save the files in the appropriate locations and commit them to the appropriate git repo.
+When it does we can leverage git's `hooks/post-commit` to regenerate the HTML without needing to unnecessarily rebuild it on a regular interval.

+The `hooks/post-commit` file in your repo should look something like this.
+Don't forget to make it executable.
+You can use the `build_site.sh` file that comes with JekyllMail as a templote.

 	#!/bin/sh
 	cd /full/path/to/blogs/worktree
 	bundle exec rake generate

-Depending on your server's ruby / gem configuration you may have to add some additional info to the top of those ( just below the `#!/bin/sh` ).
+Depending on your server's ruby / gem configuration you may have to add some additional info to the top of those scirpts ( just below the `#!/bin/sh` ).
 On a system with a locally installed RVM and gems directory the top of your script might look something like this: